kajamiko/cookbook/README.md

 2. Install dependencies listed in requirements.txt.
 3. Import database from db/cookbook_proto to either local mongodb instance, or mlab online instance, using mogorestore.
 4. In app.py file, there is `from secret import secret_key, db_uri` line.
 These two values are then loaded as configuration values.
-    Create your won 'secret.py' file with values named above and the app is ready for testing.
+Create your own 'secret.py' file with values named above and the app is ready for testing.
+5. Run the 'run.py' file.

 ## Credits